vdesabou/kafka-docker-playground-docs/docs/playground connector update.md

 # playground connector update

 🛠️ Update connector configuration by opening current connector config in text editor set with playground config editor \<editor\> (default is code).
 Once file is saved, the new configuration is updated.

+The quickest loop to try a configuration change: edit, save, close, and
+the connector is updated.
+Nothing is applied if you close the file
+without saving.

 | Attributes       | &nbsp;
 |------------------|-------------